Trip to Leh Ladakh

 The journey starts in Chandigarh, with an 8-hour drive to Manali.
 You’ll pass Kullu, after which lush green mountains and clear skies come into view.
-The Beas River’s turquoise waters will flow alongside you in your relaxing journey.
+The Beas river’s turquoise waters will flow alongside you on your relaxing journey.

 The Manali to Leh route is unmatchably scenic.
 It’s almost a rite of passage for every adventurer, biker and travel junkie.

-The journey is certainly an exciting one.
-Alternating between lush greenery, snowcapped peaks and desolate wastelands, you will cross high mountain passes, glacial lakes and charming villages.
+The journey is certainly an exciting one which alternates between lush greenery, snowcapped peaks and desolate wastelands.
+You will also cross high mountain passes, glacial lakes and charming villages.
 Chill in Leh for a day and explore the local attractions.
 Stand high in the Leh Palace and gaze in wonder at the Shanti Stupa.
 You can also shop in the vibrant markets for antiques and cheap winter-wear.

 Explore the Nubra Valley and Pangong Tso, the two most popular places in Ladakh.
 The Nubra Valley is known for its monasteries, arid deserts and hot water springs.
 Pangong Tso needs no introduction.
 A lake of ethereal beauty, camping beside it and watching it change shades during the day will be the highlight of your trip.